Your Definitive Guide to VPN Protocols

 What type of VPN is most commonly used today?

-OpenVPN is the most commonly used protocol today due to its strong security features, speed, and compatibility with various platforms.
+OpenVPN is today’s most commonly used protocol due to its strong security features, speed, and compatibility with various platforms.

 Stay updated Subscribe to our digest to learn useful privacy tips, get the best deals and receive ClearVPN updates straight into your inbox.